Health of Charles Darwin: Possible causes

+Diagnoses for Darwin's illness have been uncritically reviewed from a chronological aspect with emphasis on the variety of these diagnoses.
+More recently, there has been a critical review with emphasis on the maternal (Wedgwood) family history as an indicator of the nature of the illness.

 Psychic causation

 Darwin found that his illness often followed stressful situations, such as the excitement of attending a meeting.
 Having escaped "smoky dirty London" to his country retreat of the former parsonage of Down House at Downe, he became increasingly reclusive, actually fitting a mirror outside the house, so that he could withdraw when visitors were coming around the corner.
 When he left, it was mostly to visit friends or relatives, though he did endeavour to meet his obligations to attend scientific meetings.

 Diagnosis of panic disorder and agoraphobia

 Barloon and Noyes report that as a young man, Darwin had "episodes of abdominal distress, especially in stressful situations".
 He had a "premorbid vulnerability" which was referred to as "sensitivity to stress of criticism in his youth".
 They contend that "variable intensity of symptoms and chronic, prolonged course without physical deterioration also indicate that his illness was psychiatric."
 Panic disorder usually appears in the teens or in early adulthood with an association with potentially stressful life transitions.
 The histories of panic disorder patients often include some type of separation from a person who is emotionally important to them, which may be significant as Darwin's mother died in 1817 when he was eight, though apparently Darwin had a happy childhood overall and was encouraged by his siblings.
 Bowlby suggested that separation anxiety may help cause the development of panic disorder in adulthood and that agoraphobic patients frequently describe parents as dominant, controlling, critical, frightening, rejecting, or overprotective, which matches (disputed) descriptions of Darwin's father as tyrannical (see below).

 A study by Chambless and Mason says that regardless of gender, the less masculine in trait a person afflicted with panic disorder is, the more likely they are to use avoidance (social withdrawal) as a coping mechanism.
 Individuals who have more masculine traits often turn to external coping strategies (for example, alcohol).
 Bean wrote that while Darwin had great confidence, at the same time he was neurotic, became nervous when his routine was altered, and was upset by a holiday, trip, or unexpected visitor.

 Colp disputes a diagnosis of agoraphobia, because Darwin dutifully attended 16 meetings of the Council of the Royal Society and was away from home about 2,000 days between 1842 and his death in 1882.
 However, Barloon and Noyes state that Darwin only left home infrequently, usually accompanied by his wife.
 They cite Darwin declining an invitation: "I have long found it impossible to visit anywhere; the novelty and excitement would annihilate me."